-Figure 3 Conversion of Lesser prairie-chicken habitat to agriculture between 2015 and 2016.
-A raw score of conversion probability (a) was used to identify areas of agricultural conversion across Lesser prairie-chicken range, selecting areas with at least 90% confidence (b), and 75% confidence (c).
+Figure 4 Conversion of lesser prairie-chicken habitat in 2015 to agriculture in 2016.
+A raw score of conversion probability (a) was used to identify areas of agricultural conversion across lesser prairie-chicken range, selecting areas with at least 90% confidence (b), and 75% confidence (c).

 Methods

-Satellite data
+Satellite Data for Agricultural Conversion

-For automated change detection, we used pre-processed Sentinel-2 satellite imagery, available on Google Earth Engine, to conduct change detection analyses.
+For automated change detection using the algorithm we developed, we used pre-processed Sentinel-2 satellite imagery, available on Google Earth Engine, to conduct change detection analyses.
 Sentinel-2 is a remote sensing satellite system deployed and maintained by the European Union, providing global coverage of 10 m resolution imagery every 12 days.
-Sentinel-2 images contain 12 bands recording reflectance values in the visible, near infrared, short-wave infrared, and near ultraviolet spectra.
+Sentinel-2 images contain 12 bands that record reflectance values in the visible, near infrared, short-wave infrared, and near ultraviolet spectra.
 To avoid the potential for seasonal phenology to confound true land cover change, we first selected Sentinel-2 scenes across LPC range acquired outside of the growing season (November to March).
 Scenes collected in 2015/16 were used as ‘before’ imagery and those in 2016/17 as ‘after’.
 We removed cloudy pixels from each image using a filter on the provided quality assurance band, which identifies clouds, shadow, snow, and water, and created a single image composite by selecting the median value of each pixel stack.

-To detect conversion of LPC habitat to agriculture, we used Lansat-8 orthorectified top-of-atmosphere reflectance imagery, available on Google Earth Engine.
+To detect conversion of LPC habitat to agriculture, we used Landsat-8 orthorectified top-of-atmosphere reflectance imagery, available on Google Earth Engine.
 Landsat-8 is a remote sensing satellite system deployed and maintained by the U.S. Geological Survey, providing global coverage of 30 m resolution imagery every 16 days.
 To calculate changes in greenness over the course of the growing season, we selected Landsat-8 scenes across LPC range acquired between April and October.
 We defined scenes collected in the growing season of 2015 as ‘before’ conditions, and those collected in 2016 as ‘after’ conditions.
-We removed cloudy pixels from each image using using the Fmask algorithm, which calculates the probability that a pixel is a cloud, shadow, or snow.
-We excluded pixels with a probability > 0.2.
+We removed cloudy pixels from each image using the Fmask algorithm, which calculates the probability that a pixel is a cloud, shadow, or snow.
+We excluded pixels with a probability exceeding 0.2.

-Change Detection Algorithm
+Change Detection Algorithm for Agricultural Conversion

-Our automated change detection algorithm extended methodology used by the U.S Geological Survey to produce the National Land Cover Dataset (NLCD) land cover change data.
+Our automated change detection algorithm extended the method used by the U.S Geological Survey to produce the National Land Cover Dataset (NLCD) land cover change data.
 We calculated four spectral change metrics between before and after imagery.
-The Change Vector (CV) measures the total change in reflectance values between two images across the visible and infrared spectrum, and Relative CV Maximum (RCVMAX) measure the total of changes in each band scaled to their global maxima.
+The Change Vector (CV) measures the total change in reflectance values between two images across the visible and infrared spectrum, and Relative CV Maximum (RCVMAX) measures the total change in each band scaled to their global maxima.
 Differences in Normalized Difference Vegetation Index (dNDVI) uses ratios between near infrared and red reflectance to indicate changes in the concentration of vegetation.
-We additionally calculated differences in a Ratio Normalized Difference Soil Index (dRNDSI), which uses ratios between short-wave infrared and green reflectance to indicate changes in the concentration of bare ground.
-Pixel values for each change metric were converted to z-scores representing the likelihood of land cover change relative to global means for normalized indices (RNDSI & NDVI), and global minimums for scaled indices (CV and RCVMAX).
+We also calculated differences in a Ratio Normalized Difference Soil Index (dRNDSI), which uses ratios between short-wave infrared and green reflectance to indicate changes in the concentration of bare ground.
+We then converted pixel values for each change metric to z-scores representing the likelihood of land cover change relative to global means for normalized indices (RNDSI & NDVI), and global minimums for scaled indices (CV and RCVMAX).
 The output was a four-band image consisting of the standardized z-scores for each change metric at each pixel, covering the entire LPC range.
 All calculations and transformations were performed in Google Earth Engine.

-Change Validation
+Change Validation for Energy Development